World’s Oldest Vine

 Taste the noble flavours of the wine-producing Štajerska region, which is one of the largest Slovenian wine-producing districts, and visit a wine cellar in the centre of Maribor.
 In addition to the Old Vine House, you will also stop at the Maribor Water Tower Wine Shop and the Dveri-Pax wine bar, and you can also visit the Vinag wine cellar, one of the oldest and largest European classical wine cellars.More

 Maribor Culinary Trail

 In addition to the flavours of supreme Štajerska wines, you can also indulge in the distinctive flavours of Maribor.
 The Maribor Culinary Trail will take you to selected restaurants, where you can try traditional Štajerska dishes and also top masterpieces of Maribor chefs.More

 If you wish to learn about high-quality Slovenian wines in more detail, you can venture on a wine adventure through Maribor and its surroundings while accompanied by a wine expert.
 In addition to the oldest vine in the world, you will also visit two renowned winemakers, where you will be able to taste wines, as well as other selected local delicacies.More

 Old Vine House

 The Old Vine is the only plant with its own museum – the Old Vine House.
 Once part of the city wall, the house today showcases a venerable wine heritage, with a winery and a wine tasting room offering premium wines from the Maribor wine region.
-Step inside and you’re likely to find yourself walking in on one of many seasonal events celebrating wine and culinary art.
 And to celebrate the Old Vine, Maribor and vicinity boast numerous picturesque wine roads and wineries.